NguenDung/NguenDung.github.io/_posts/2025-08-14-Build-a-Home-Cybersecurity-Lab-with-VirtualBox.md

 ### 8.1) Hosted practice labs (no VM required)

-Nếu bạn không muốn tự dựng nạn nhân ngay, các nền tảng dưới đây có **máy ảo/môi trường sẵn** và **kịch bản có hướng dẫn**:
+If you don’t want to build targets right away, these platforms provide **ready-made environments** with **guided scenarios**:

-* <a href="https://tryhackme.com/" target="_blank" rel="noopener noreferrer">TryHackMe</a> — lab theo phòng, có lộ trình cho người mới; kết nối bằng **OpenVPN/WireGuard** từ attacker VM của bạn.
+* <a href="https://tryhackme.com/" target="_blank" rel="noopener noreferrer">TryHackMe</a> — room-based labs with beginner paths; connect via **OpenVPN/WireGuard** from your attacker VM.
-* <a href="https://www.hackthebox.com/" target="_blank" rel="noopener noreferrer">Hack The Box</a> — nhiều box theo độ khó; phần “Starting Point” hợp cho người mới; cũng dùng VPN.
+* <a href="https://www.hackthebox.com/" target="_blank" rel="noopener noreferrer">Hack The Box</a> — many boxes by difficulty; “Starting Point” is great for beginners; also uses VPN.
-* <a href="https://portswigger.net/web-security" target="_blank" rel="noopener noreferrer">PortSwigger Web Security Academy</a> — hàng trăm lab web an toàn/hợp pháp chạy trên hạ tầng của họ.
+* <a href="https://portswigger.net/web-security" target="_blank" rel="noopener noreferrer">PortSwigger Web Security Academy</a> — hundreds of web labs hosted safely and legally.
-* <a href="https://overthewire.org/wargames/" target="_blank" rel="noopener noreferrer">OverTheWire</a> — wargames qua SSH, rất tốt để luyện CLI.
+* <a href="https://overthewire.org/wargames/" target="_blank" rel="noopener noreferrer">OverTheWire</a> — SSH-based wargames to sharpen your CLI.
-* <a href="https://picoctf.org/" target="_blank" rel="noopener noreferrer">picoCTF</a> — CTF cho người mới, có phần web/forensics/crypto hay.
+* <a href="https://picoctf.org/" target="_blank" rel="noopener noreferrer">picoCTF</a> — beginner-friendly CTFs across web/forensics/crypto.

-**VPN note:** Khi nối VPN của THM/HTB trong attacker VM, hãy **giữ targets nội bộ** của bạn trên Host-only.
-Không bật Bridged trừ khi bạn hiểu rõ phạm vi và rủi ro.
+**VPN note:** When connecting THM/HTB VPN inside your attacker VM, keep your **local targets** on Host-only.
+Don’t enable Bridged unless you fully understand the scope and risks.

 <p class="back-to-top"><a href="#table-of-contents">↑ Back to top</a></p>